msanzsanz/PFM_EconomicNewsImpact/code/data_curation/tests/README.txt

 #########

-MANUAL CHECK WINTER_TIME, DTS ON ---
+MANUAL CHECK SUMMER TIME, DTS ON ---

 Manual check of market reaction to the "Unemployment claims" release on 25 Oct 2018, 8:30 (US/Eastern), which corresponds to 12:30 GMT with DTS on.